manjavacas/fence/README.md

 # FENCE: a fuzzy sociotechnical congruence measurer

-_Socio-Technical Congruence (STC) is a metric used to measure task dependencies among people, as well as the fit between these task dependencies and the coordination activities performed by individuals.
-In this way, STC measures how well an organisation's users coordinate with respect to their actual coordination needs.
-These actual coordination needs will depend on the tasks assigned to users and the dependencies between those tasks.
+_Socio-Technical Congruence (STC) is a metric used to measure task dependencies among people, as well as the fit between these task dependencies and the coordination activities performed by individuals._

-FENCE is a tool dedicated to the measurement of STC within an organization._
+_FENCE is a tool dedicated to the measurement of STC within an organization._

 ## Main tools used 🛠️